randym/axlsx/README.md

 [straydogstudio](https://github.com/straydocstudio) - For making an AWESOME axlsx templating gem for rails.

 [MitchellAJ](https://github.com/MitchellAJ) - For catching a bug in font_size calculations, finding some old code in an example and above all for reporting all of that brilliantly

+[ebenoist](https://github.com/ebenoist) - For taking control of control characters and keeping what is between the lines, between the lines.

 #Copyright and License
 ----------